 Oak beams, antiques and gas lighting emphasise the natural character of the building, an attractive venue for business people and private guests alike.
 A welcoming fire and friendly staff in the cosy reception area set the tone for the whole hotel, which is full of charm, very comfortable - and always smartly presented.

-Dining options in the hotel are between the 'informal fine dining' restaurant, Lewis, and the Parlour Bar where an à la carte menu is offered during the afternoon and early evening.
+Dining options in the hotel are between The Restaurant for 'informal fine dining', and the dog friendly 1614 Bar where an à la carte menu is offered during the afternoon and early evening.

-The Old Inn is one of the busiest establishments in North Down – with the 'bistro atmosphere with fine dining food' in this recentlly refurbished dining area undoubtedly currently contributing to its popularity.
+The Old Inn is one of the busiest establishments in North Down, with the 'bistro atmosphere with fine dining food' undoubtedly contributing to its popularity, along with its links to the celebrated author C.S.
+Lewis After an aperitif in the characterful bar, guests may repair to this impressive restaurant which combines comfortable tradition with elements of current style.

-An open kitchen is the main focus, where chef Gavin Murphy and his team rustle up delicious dishes that showcase the best of seasonal local foods in popular modern Irish cooking.
-Extensive menu options are offered, including a very pocket-friendly 2-course dinner menu at just £52.50 for two, including a bottle of wine.
+Along with a view towards the well-designed spa at the back of the building, a open kitchen is the main focus, where a keen kitchen team rustles up delicious dishes that showcase the best of seasonal local foods in popular modern Irish cooking.
+Extensive menu options are offered, including a very pocket-friendly short dinner menu.

 And, as always at The Old Inn, courteous and helpful staff are the making of a memorable dining experience here.